oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 Here's the steps.

 1. Initialize services
+2. Create a new node.js project
+3. Install dependancies
 1. Alice publishes assets for data services (= publishes a datatoken contract and metadata)
 1. Alice mints 100 tokens
 1. Alice allows marketplace to sell her datatokens